Policy: Section XI

 If a student Respondent elects to take a leave from the college after an investigation has commenced but prior to a final resolution, the college reserves the right to complete the resolution process remotely.
 If the student is found responsible for a policy violation, they will not be permitted to return to the college until all sanctions have been satisified.

-In exceptional circumstances, the Vice President for Campus Life may grant permission to apply for readmission to a withdrawing or withdrawn student.
-If such special permission is granted, readmission will not be automatic and may be subject to such terms and conditions as the Vice President for Campus Life, in consultation with the Title IX Coordinator may deem to be appropriate.
+In exceptional circumstances, the Dean of Students may grant permission to apply for readmission to a withdrawing or withdrawn student.
+If such special permission is granted, readmission will not be automatic and may be subject to such terms and conditions as the Dean of Students, in consultation with the Title IX Coordinator may deem to be appropriate.

 Any employee who resigns with unresolved allegations pending is not eligible for admission or rehire with the college and the records retained by the Title IX Coordinator and Human Resources Office will reflect that status.